Entering the European market for tropical frozen fruit

 - Free from foreign flavour and odour;

-- When presented as individually quick frozen (IQF), the tropical fruit shall not be attached to each other;
+- When presented as individually quick frozen (IQF), the tropical fruits will not be attached to eachother;

 - Normally developed with the shape typical for the variety used and of similar varietal characteristics in each package;